 The main thing is the lumping together of all the different fertility awareness methods.

 Fertility awareness includes a very broad range of methods.

 It goes from finger-crossing, to calendar checking, to those who check their waking temperature and/or fluid.

 Most of those in the effectiveness review group were using the calendar method.
 Only one in five of them were also checking their waking temperature and/or fluid.

 So the 76% statistic only applies to the calendar method - using your cycle day to work out whether or not you are fertile.

 I don't want to dismiss the calendar method.
 The simplicity of CycleBeads is glorious, but you can generally get better results if you also take your waking temperature - and ideally check your fluid.

 I don't want to dismiss statisticians either.
 I know they have reasons for lumping together all the different fertility awareness users (mainly the tiny number of women that use fertility awareness).

 So what is a fairer statistic?
-Is it the 99% perfect use figure - also quoted by Trussell and other reputable sources?
+Is it the 99% perfect use figure - also quoted by Trussell and by NHS Choices.

 Yes, I think that's a reasonable expectation.